-INFORMATION IN THIS CIRCULAR
+INFORMATION IN THIS INFORMATION CIRCULAR

-Unless otherwise stated, the information contained in this Information Circular is as of May 2, 2023.
+Unless otherwise stated, the information contained in this Information Circular is current as of April 28, 2025.
 All dollar amounts referenced herein, unless otherwise indicated, are expressed in United States dollars.

 APPOINTMENT AND REVOCATION OF PROXIES